Wilmer Font: SSG Landers

 On October 31, 2020, Font signed a one-year, $1 million deal with the SK Wyverns of the KBO League.
 The Wyverns rebranded as the SSG Landers in the offseason.
 Font posted an 8–5 record with a 3.46 ERA and 157 strikeouts over 25 starts.
 On December 17, 2021.

 Font re-signed with the Landers for the 2022 season on a one-year, $1.5 million deal.
 In his season debut for the Landers, Font tossed 9.0 perfect innings against the NC Dinos, but was not credited with a perfect game as he was replaced by reliever Kim Taek-hyeong in the bottom of the 10th inning in the 4-0 victory.
 He became a free agent following the 2022 season.

 San Diego Padres

-On January 5, 2023, Font signed a minor league contract with the San Diego Padres organization.
+On January 5, 2023, Font signed a minor league contract with the San Diego Padres.
+Font did not make an appearance for the Padres organization and elected free agency following the season on November 6.

+Diablos Rojos del México

+On December 21, 2023, Font signed with the Diablos Rojos del México of the Mexican League.
+He was released on June 24, 2024, without appearing in a game.
+However, Font was re-signed on July 31 and subsequently placed on the reserve list, where he spent the rest of the season and did not appear in a game.